 Divorce is rare.
 Single-parent kids are rare.
 Step-kids are rare.

-the fathers (often different fathers), and many don't have fathers at
+fathers (often different fathers), and many don't have fathers at all.

-people divorce or have children out of wedlock.
-They keep such things
+their people divorce or have children out of wedlock.
+They keep such

 Good people don't have sex outside of marriage.
 Of course, parents